 If you are not familiar with scalping, it is a trading style that attempts to profit from very small movements in price or simply capturing the spread of a stock by buying on the bid price and selling on the ask price.
 I did this in America early in my trading and made good money at it.
 In India, this style of trading is called jobbing and is prohibitive due to the commission costs.

-The Ask or Offer is where passive sellers place orders to sell their shares at a particular price or higher.
+The Ask or Offer in the market depth window is where passive sellers place orders to sell their shares at a particular price or higher.
 Once again they are passive orders as these sellers must wait for someone to buy from them.
 Their shares represent the immediate supply in the stock.

 There is a problem with blindly assuming that the market depth is the true supply and demand scenario.
 All participants in the market can elect to show only a portion of their true order.
 For instance, if I wanted to buy a large quantity of shares, I could post on the bid.
 But as soon as my large number for shares to buy showed on the bid, other buyers would buy in front of me due to the large demand.
 That would cause the prices to rise and I would either not get filled or would have to accept a much higher price for my shares.